TheGhouls/oct/doc/config.rst

     include2=http://testing.my_serveur.net

-With this configuration, all statics with an url starting with one of those address will be load, and only if they start with one of those.
+With this configuration, all static files with an url starting with one of those address will be load, and only if they start with one of those.
 All others statics files will be ignored

 Custom configuration variables
 ------------------------------

-In some projects, you may need some custom configuration, well that's possible, just add all the section you need in the config.cfg file.
+In some projects, you may need to have some custom configuration, well that's possible, just add the needed section in the config.cfg file.

-Since the `GenericTransaction` class load the configuration file by default, you can access all the sections and variables you need inside your script.
+Since the `GenericTransaction` class loads the configuration file by default, you can access all the sections and variables you need inside your script.

 Let's take a basic configuration file for example :